Meetings are held every other Thursday throughout the year.

 We welcome guests to our club meetings, free of charge.
 You will see our meeting in action and be able to chat to our members.

-Our meetings are currently held on Zoom alternate Thursday evenings from 7:15pm to 9:00pm,
+Our meetings are held on alternate Thursday evenings from 7:15pm to 9:00pm,

 If you would like to attend a meeting please contact us for the link.